 - Pu ≤ P ≤ 0,5C for ball bearings

 - Pu ≤ P ≤ 0,33C for roller bearings

 Use the schematic aSKF graph to evaluate how changes to operational conditions would affect the SKF life modification factor.
 This can help you check whether a potential benefit is worth the effort.
 For example, you can see how:

 improved cleanliness (better sealing, filtration and assembly conditions) increases the contamination level factor ηc

 cooling or using a lubricant with higher viscosity increases the viscosity ratio κ

 choosing a larger bearing size increases the ratio Pu/P (and the basic rating life L10)

-- using SKF Explorer bearings allows a more favorable scale on the horizontal axis for the combined effect of the ηc times Pu/P
+- using SKF Explorer bearings allows a more favourable scale on the horizontal axis for the combined effect of the ηc times Pu/P

 The following graphs show plots of the life modification factor aSKF for the four bearing types, as a function of ηc(Pu/P), for SKF Explorer and SKF basic design bearings, and for different values of the viscosity ratio κ: